-What is the legislation in your jurisdiction applying specifically to the behaviour of dominant firms?
+What is the legal framework in your jurisdiction covering the behaviour of dominant firms?

-Abuse of a dominant position is prohibited by section 5 of the Competition Acts 2002-2014 (the Act) and article 102 of the Treaty on the Functioning of the European Union (the Treaty).
+Abuse of a dominant position is prohibited by section 5 of the Competition Acts 2002-2017 (the Act) and article 102 of the Treaty on the Functioning of the European Union (the Treaty).
 Section 5 of the Act mirrors article 102 of the Treaty except that section 5 refers to abuse of a dominant position in trade for any goods or services in the state (ie, Ireland) or in any part of the state.